 Ministry of Infrastructure

 By law, you must wear a helmet when riding motorbikes and motor scooters.
 Helmets are not always provided by hire companies.
 If you plan to hire a motorcycle, first check that your travel insurance will cover you.

 Only use registered taxis and authorised limousines, which can be arranged through your hotel.

 Limited bus services operate on Tongatapu.
-Bus services cease operating at 5 pm and do not run on Sundays.
+Bus services end at 5 pm and don't run on Sundays.
 Take care of your belongings as petty crime occurs.

 Certification standards for domestic aircraft safety and maintenance practices may not align with international civil aviation standards.
-Travellers should take certification issues into account when booking.
+Take certification issues into account when booking.

 Tonga's domestic airline, Real Tonga, operates scheduled flights to all island groups.
 Limited domestic services can result in overbooking, overloading and late changes to scheduling.